 - 46 per cent of ELTs end up being fully or partially incinerated, releasing millions of tons of CO2 .

-Between 2018 and 2020, an estimated 18 million metric tons of CO2 was released as a result of incinerating ELTs, the equivalent to the total yearly CO2 emissions generated by 3.9 million cars.
+Between 2018 and 2020, an estimated 18 million metric tons of CO2 was released as a result of incinerating ELTs, the equivalent of the total yearly CO2 emissions generated by 3.9 million cars.
 Additionally, the 1.8 billion tires manufactured each year have a large carbon footprint.

 Fortunately, technology now exists to recycle and reuse ELTs into materials and products in a sustainable way.
 Contec is at the forefront of developing and applying these processes.